Book One of the Heritage Series:

 "Wait until I get my hands on that thief!"
 Sirius snarled, his hands gripping the kitchen table tightly imagining it was Dung's neck.
-"Is Harry okay?"
-He asked.
+"Is Harry okay?".

 "Dung said he was fine.
-Arabella's cover is blown though, she was alerted by her kneazles," Remus informed.
+Arabella's cover is blown though, she was alerted by her kneazles," Remus informed him quickly.

 They were interrupted by the chime of the floo upstairs and then the sound of frantic feet heading down to them and Arthur Weasley emerged into the room.

 "Arthur, what is it?"
 Molly Weasley asked urgently noticing his haste.

 "Fudge!"
 He said between breaths, "He had tried to expel Harry and was about to send an official to snap his wand; thankfully Dumbledore has arrived to sort it out, he's furious!
 I sent an owl to Harry telling him not to relinquish his wand."

 Sirius nodded before quickly pulling out his wand and summoning some parchment and a self-inking quill.
 He rushed out into the garden to write his note, then grabbed the owl that was sitting out there and tied the letter to its leg.

 "Go, get that to Harry as quick as you can," he said to the owl, "It's an emergency."
 He threw the owl into the air; it quickly took flight and was off as fast as it could fly.

 He stormed back into the house and went up into the attic.
 He tried a summoning spell but the item he needed did not come towards him.
 Frustrated he hissed, "Kreacher!"